Nathan-Carpenter-Git/Empty-Recycle-Bin/README.md

 - Supports only Windows operating systems.
 - Windows system is remote signed, if it is not, the script will not run.
 See "How to remote sign Windows" below.

-## How to use
-- Right-click and click run with Powershell
-- Will close automatically, once closed, the recycle bin should be emptied.

 ## How to remote sign Windows
 1. Open PowerShell as administrator
 2. Type in the following command: *Set-ExecutionPolicy RemoteSigned*